Documentation

 Why is my query slow?

-Query performance depends on time range and complexity.
-If a query is slower than you expect, it might be due to the following reasons:
+Query performance depends on factors like the time range and query complexity.
+If a query is slower than expected, consider the following potential causes:

 Strategies for improving query performance

-The following design strategies generally improve query performance and resource use:
+The following design strategies generally improve query performance and resource usage:

 Query only the data you need